Panthutk/final_project_partTwo/proposal.md

 ## Functionalities

-1. Reading CSV files:
+1. `Reading CSV files:` The read_csv method in the *DatabaseManager* class reads data from a specified CSV file and returns it as a list of dictionaries.
-The read_csv method in the DatabaseManager class reads data from a specified CSV file and returns it as a list of dictionaries. daawdwda
+2. ``